 As with other criminal offenses in Houston, such as drug charges, gun charges, and general theft offenses, the punishment for a grand larceny conviction can vary.
 The severity of felony charges and potential penalty or sentence can be based upon several factors, but the value of property stolen is typically determinative.

-In the Texas Penal Codes, it specifies several different degrees of grand larceny divided by the total value of stolen property.
+In the Texas Penal Codes, it specifies several different degrees of grand larceny divided by the total value of a stolen property.
 These degrees are:

 - Felony in the third degree: when the property is valued between $20,000 and $100,000;